microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 #### `D3D12_BARRIER_LAYOUT_GENERIC_READ`

-Provides support for any read-only access (e.g. SHADER_RESOURCE, COPY_SOURCE).
+Provides support for any read-only access (e.g. `SHADER_RESOURCE`, `COPY_SOURCE`).
 Should only be used for textures that require multiple, concurrent read accesses since this may not be as optimal as a more specific read layout.

 #### `D3D12_BARRIER_LAYOUT_RENDER_TARGET`